zxhui0/SearchData/jsonAPI.md

-# HomePage of a landlord - for reference
+# HomePage of a landlord - for reference haha
 * http://m.xiaozhu.com/search.html?luid=573147901&st=2016-02-26&et=2016-02-27&checkInDay=2016-02-26&checkOutDay=2016-02-27&pagehash=1157560111&&&luid=573147901&&#room

 # Introduction to a listing: